 Canyon Day is the semi-annual event where members of the Reed Community join together for a day of work to help protect and restore the canyon.

 Meet your peers anytime between 9 a.m. and 3 p.m.
-We will be working towards the western edge of the forest, below Sequoia dorm and just east of the Canyon House.
+We will be working towards the western edge of Reed Lake near the waterfall.

 Canyon Day history